What is Power BI

 Why Use Power BI?

-Through dashboards, Power BI provides a great 360-degree view of your most important metrics all in once place; updated in real time as well as being available on all of your devices.
+Through dashboards, Power BI provides a great 360-degree view of your most important metrics all in one place, updated in real time as well as being available on all of your devices.
 Power BI allows you to analyse your data whilst being productive and creative with what you build.
 With more than 20 built in visuals and a gallery of custom visualisations, it makes it easy to use advanced analytics and communicate your message whilst addressing organisation challenges.

 A cloud-based collaboration environment with features like Natural Language Query makes the process of data governance much easier.
 When it comes to analytics, they’re essential for businesses to leverage the data that they collect and rapidly evolve with the changing business and consumer habits.